marcorix/rails-cookbook/README.md

 - A bookmark belongs to a category
 - When you delete a category, you should delete all associated bookmarks (but not the recipes as they can be referenced in other categories).

+## STEP 5 - Models Validations
+- A recipe must have a unique name and an overview.
+- The rating of a recipe must be a value between 0 and 5
+- A category must have a unique name.
+- A bookmark must be linked to a recipe and a category, and the [recipe, category] pairings should be unique.
+- The comment of a bookmark cannot be shorter than 6 characters.

 ## STEP 6 - Seed file
 - Create at least 4 recipes in the seed.rb file